The Plant Research Institute Endowment

 Professor Harold C. Bold in his office at The University of Texas circa 1962.

 During the course, Dr. Bold announced that he needed someone to wash dishes in his laboratory and Malcolm volunteered for the job since he needed some ready cash.
 Dr. Bold was pleased at Malcolm’s rapid assimilation of things algal, so he urged Malcolm to take the summer Marine Botany Course at Woods Hole, Massachusetts, in 1959.
 This was a graduate course featuring algae.
 Dr. Bold enrolled Malcolm as the only undergraduate in the class.
 Malcolm returned to Austin enthusiastic about algae and botany in general.
 It was the end of pre-med for Malcolm and the beginning of his long relationship with botany.
 He graduated from UT Austin in 1961 with a BA in botany.

 Photo of Malcolm demonstrating a culture tube of green algae for the brochure, “Careers in Botany” for the Botanical Society of America.
 The photo was made in 1960.

 The University of Texas has a remarkable history of promoting the plant sciences.
-With the establishment of the Plant Research Institute, the Plant Research Institute Endowment, and the funding it generates to hire and support faculty and students, plant science at The University of Texas at Austin will once again have a world-class reputation.
+Thanks to the Plant Research Institute Endowment and the funding it generates to hire and support faculty and students, plant science at The University of Texas at Austin will once again have a world-class reputation.